Updated September 2023.

 3. Promo Deals

-Everyone who visits your page should see your promo – this may drive them to book a treatment immediately, rather than go on browsing artists and book with someone else.
+Everyone who visits your page should see your promo – you can even dedicate a highlight to this or pin the post.
+This may drive them to book a treatment immediately, rather than go on browsing artists and book with someone else.

 One aspect many clients will look out for is hygiene, so make sure your salon looks (and is!) squeaky clean.